 - Was the critique well written, organized, and did it possess logical flow (organization)?

-- The maximum critique length is 2 pages single spaced (not including references), 12 pt font, ~2.5 cm Number pages and separate the critique using headings: i.e. Summary, Introduction, Critique, Conclusions, References.
+- The maximum critique length is 2 pages single spaced (not including references), 12 pt font, ~ 5 cm boarders.
+Number pages and separate the critique using headings: i.e. Summary, Introduction, Critique, Conclusions, References.

 Submit an electronic copy of your presentation (either power point or PDF) to the dropbox on Courselink by 5 pm prior to the day of your presentation so the PDF can be posted on courselink before class starts.
 The day of your presentation bring an electronic copy of your Powerpoint presentation to class on a data-stick to load into the computer for presentation.

-The student must submit a term paper on their graduate seminar topic two weeks following their presentation from Feb.
-7th-March 7th.
+The student must submit a term paper on your debate topic two weeks following your debate.

 Term Paper Format

 This term paper should be written as a review of the debate topic chosen that includes your stance on the issue presented in the debate.
 The paper should demonstrate a critical review of the information and literature used while offering a concise argument for your stance on the debate topic.
 Students must demonstrate an up-to-date understanding of the topic using the most recent published articles as references.
 Please make sure that your term paper contains continuous line numbering.
 This makes it easier to provide comments when evaluating the critique.
 For continuous line numbering, in Word, go to the Layout tab and choose the Line Numbers drop-down menu, and choose Continuous (see screen shot on page 4).